 With the political change we got the 1st women entrepreneur of Nepal, Hajuri Bista.
 That was also the time when multiparty democracy system had just emerged in Nepal and opportunities were opening up.
 With continuous learning along with training and effort, Hajuri Bista started her pickle business.
 Therefore, what one should learn is that, wherever a person work, one should have knowledge in that sector as well as interest too.
 With the establishment of NGOs and INGOs working for women’s right and also with the change of political situation, it’s consequences lead to the changed landscape and involvement of women in business.
 However, the things were drastically different 20-25 years back.

-Women entrepreneurs movement have come far but still has a long way to go.
-There are any issues that still need to be improved: access to finance, gender responsive policies, family barriers and destructing stereotypes about women entrepreneurs, says Pramila Rijal, president of Saarc Chamber Women Entrepreneurs Council (SCWEC).
+Development of Women entrepreneurship movement have come far but still has a long way to go.
+There are any issues that still need improvement: access to finance, gender responsive policies, family barriers and destructing stereotypes about women entrepreneurship, says Pramila Rijal, president of Saarc Chamber Women Entrepreneurs Council (SCWEC).
 From past few years, there are increasing number of women entrepreneurs who are promoting economic growth through their individual effort.
-It is still observed that women entrepreneurs have not reached critical mass to make impact on economic system.
+Still, women entrepreneurship is not able to reach critical mass to make impact on economic system.

-As per the research conducted by FWEAN (Federation of Nepalese Women Entrepreneurs’ Association of Nepal) in total of 3,000 registered women entrepreneurs exists in Kathmandu, Bhaktapur and Lalitpur districts.
+The research of FWEAN shows about 3,000 registered women entrepreneurs exists in Kathmandu, Bhaktapur and Lalitpur.
+FWEAN stands for Federation of Nepalese Women Entrepreneurs’ Association of Nepal.
 This record is indicating that women entrepreneurs are not flourishing their talent and yet to go a long way.
-FWEAN is an apex body of Women Entrepreneurs’ Nepal (WEAN) established in July 11, 2003.
+FWEAN is an apex body of Women Entrepreneurs’ Nepal (WEAN) on service since July 11, 2003.
 They have been organizing exhibitions at National Level to promote and diversify women entrepreneurs’ business.
-Other similar associations have also established to promote women entrepreneurship, which can be considered as a good footstep towards women as well as country’s development.
+Other similar associations have also established to promote women entrepreneurship.
+This is a good footstep in women and country’s development.

 Even though the presence of women entrepreneurs are increasing, they still lacks dynamic leadership.
-Women access to entrepreneur is not only limited in Nepal but it is limited in entire South Asian region.
+Limitation of Women entrepreneurship extends throughout South Asian region and not just Nepal.
 Nevertheless, Nepal is adopting the changes that helps in empowering more women as entrepreneurs.
-For instance: Social Workers, Pushpa Basnet and Anuradha Koirala being – CNN Heroes Nepal, are the most powerful women in history who gave strong message to the society event though they were not entrepreneurs.
-From this evidence, one can be confident enough to feel that – Nepalese can even conquer the World in the existence of a good faith and belief in oneself.
+For instance, Social Workers: Pushpa Basnet and Anuradha Koirala being -CNN Heroes Nepal.
+They are the most powerful women in history who gave strong message to the society.
+Even though they are not entrepreneurs.
+This motivates Nepalese to conquer the World in the existence of a good faith and belief in oneself is possible.

 Women entrepreneurship is synonymous with women empowerment.
-There’s a saying, a recipe or, secret recipe for healthy family is to trust, empower and enhance the skills of women.
+There’s a saying, secret recipe for healthy family is to trust, empower and enhance the skills of women.
 One should accept that “ there is no tool for development more effective than women empowerment”.
 No country can flourish by neglecting the potentialities of it’s women workforce.
 Women form a nation’s significant human resource.
-They should be used as instruments for the growth and development of the country.
-Women, on the other hand, are also willing to take up business and lend their contribution to the growth of their nation.
+Their participation is equally important for the growth and development of the country.
+Women, on the other hand, are also willing to take up business and contribute to the growth of their nation.

-By initiating and supporting activities that facilitate women in learning the World of entrepreneurship, connect them with successful female entrepreneurs, and tie-up with access to high-quality credit sources; – women can eventually build strong businesses, solidity their position in the local business as well as in the economy.
+By initiating and supporting activities that facilitate women in learning the World of entrepreneurship.
+Women can connect with successful female entrepreneurs, and tie-up with access to high-quality credit sources.
+Women can eventually build strong businesses, solidity their position in the local business as well as in the economy.